1. Several WOFE categories according to their main activity

 Overseas capital payments to a WOFE's current accounts are not allowed to date. t is treated as an taxable income.
 Accordingly, under-financing a WOFE at start can be damaging to the business start.
 Damaging from the investment approval conditions point of view and from the corporate tax status.

 Increasing the capital level of a registered WOFE is authorized.
 Still, the overall process remains procedural and time-consuming.
 It is subject to an approval logic from the authorities and your bank.
 Expect few weeks before a capital increase can be credited on the WOFE's accounts.
 It is not a suitable option to meet urgent need of cash.

 6. Financing and capital contribution of a WOFE subsidiary

-The WOFE's direct parent company bring the initial registered capital as soon as the bank accounts of the WOFE are opened and active.
-The banker can proceed with the WOFE's bank accounts opening only after all the licenses and certificates are issued.
-The Chinese regulations allow individual investors to be direct shareholders of a WOFE (meaning no parent company or holding company).
-Here too, we recommend the structuring options need to be compared for your project.
+The WOFE's parent company can pay part or all of the registered capital as soon as its bank accounts are opened and active.
+The banker proceeds with the WOFE's bank accounts opening after all its business license is issued.
+The Chinese regulations allow individual investors to be the direct shareholders of a WOFE, meaning no parent company or holding company.
+Here too, we recommend the structuring options should be compared for your project.
 For example, thinking first about the tax treatment for the profit repatriation and the conditions for the shares sale or transfer.

 7. Directors liability in China

 The nomination and liability of managerial functions are defined in the WOFE's Articles of Association (AOA).
-They concern the Legal Head (whose name is shown on the Business License).
-They also concern other managerial functions (executive director and/or a general manager).
+They concern the Legal Head whose name is shown on the Business License.
+They also concern other managerial functions surch as an executive director and/or a general manager.
 Subject to the opinion of the authorities after review of an investment feasibility report, it may be authorized for one person to hold several of the above positions.
 Some of the positions may also be occupied by non-China resident.
 To assess & compare.

 8. Hiring Chinese and foreign employees with a WOFE